htylab/tigerbx/README.md

 ## Background
-This package provides deep-learning segmentation models
+This package provides deep-learning segmentation models.
+We also provided the stand-alone application working on Linux and Windows.
 ![tigerbet](./doc/tigerbet.png)
 ## Tutorial using tigerseg